 The first node to solve this puzzle gets to process all the transactions in a block, after which all other nodes verify the transactions.
 After verification, the winning node publishes the block to the blockchain, gets rewarded with bitcoin, and all other nodes update their copy of the ledger.

 On-chain transactions on the Bitcoin network are highly unscalable.
-Nodes waste a lot of energy competing to solve the cryptographic puzzle, not to mention the 10 minutes they take to process transactions.
-This system is too slow and inefficient to cater to enterprise and global demand and to cater to this problem, off-chain transactions were created.
+Nodes waste a lot of energy competing to solve a cryptographic puzzle, not to mention the 10 minutes they take to process transactions.
+This system is too slow and inefficient to cater to enterprise and global demand, and to cater to this problem, off-chain transactions were created.